those who pried.

 However, to recruit for and progress math we need to have such questions which can be phrased simply and remain unsolved.

-What child does not hear such conjectures and dream, if only for a moment, that they’ll be the one to see them resolved?
+What child does not hear such conjectures and dream, if only for a moment, that they will be the one to see them resolved?

 For otherwise the once vigorous curiosity of a child towards math’s patterns, as they grow older, tends to grow tame,